-On October 26, 2017, our board of directors authorized the repurchase of shares of the Company's Class A common stock in an amount up to \$100 million.
-Under this repurchase program, shares of the Company's Class A common stock may be repurchased from time to time in open market transactions, in privately negotiated transactions or otherwise.
-The timing and the actual number of shares repurchased will depend on a variety of factors, including legal requirements, price and economic and market conditions.
+On April 24, 2019, the Company's Board of Directors authorized the repurchase of shares of the Company's Class A common stock in an amount up to \$100 million, which is in addition to the previous October 26, 2017 authorization.
+Under the repurchase program, shares of the Company's Class A common stock may be repurchased from time to time in open market transactions, in privately negotiated transactions or otherwise.
+The timing and the actual number of shares repurchased depend on a variety of factors, including legal requirements, price and economic and market conditions.
 The repurchase program may be suspended or discontinued at any time and does not have a specified expiration date.

-During the year ended December 31, 2017, we repurchased 60,333 shares of Class A common stock at an average price of \$38.12, or \$2.3 million in aggregate, pursuant to this share repurchase program.
-As of December 31, 2017, the available amount remaining for repurchases under this program was \$97.7 million.
+During the year ended December 31, 2019, we repurchased 1.2 million shares of Class A common stock at an average price per share of \$40.11, or \$47.8 million in aggregate, pursuant to this share repurchase program.
+As of December 31, 2019, the available amount remaining for repurchases under this program was \$85.1 million.